The Monkees, Season 1

 Songs: “Tomorrow’s Gonna Be Another Day” and “Last Train To Clarksville”

-The Monkees find themselves at the reading of the will of a late millionaire after the good deed of returning his wallet, and learn they are to receive an inheritance.
-As part of the stipulation for the inheritance, they must spend the night at his allegedly haunted mansion.
+The Monkees find themselves at the reading of the will of a late millionaire and learn they are to receive an inheritance, after the good deed of returning his wallet.
+As part of the stipulation for the inheritance, the Monkees must spend the night at his allegedly haunted mansion.

 Episode 3: “Monkee Versus Machine”